Saturday, May 9, 2026

 For over 5 years the Plaintiffs produced no evidence of actual defamation nor any proof of the plaintiff's many martial arts claims in their own defamation suit.

-Previously, in October of 2025 a notice of failure to Prosecute was issued to the plaintiff's by the courts.
+In October of 2025 a notice of Failure to Prosecute was issued to the plaintiff's by the courts.

-According to court records, 5/8/2026, Lake County case number 352020CA001851 was dismissed and closed by the judge (see below).
-Follow Link to search records by using above case number ; https://courtrecords.lakecountyclerk.org/
+According to court records, 5/8/2026, Gordons lawsuit, Lake County case number 352020CA001851, was dismissed and closed by the judge (see below).
+Follow Link below and search records by using above case number ; https://courtrecords.lakecountyclerk.org/

-This outcome directly conflicts with public claims that the plaintiff, Gordon, prevailed in his lawsuit in ANY way.
-In fact, court records indicate that no restitution was awarded, no sanctions enforced, no damages or monetary awards were granted to the plaintiff (see below).
+This outcome directly contradicts public statements that Gordon made claiming he prevailed in his lawsuit......in any capacity.
+In fact, court records indicate that no restitution was awarded, no sanctions enforced, no damages or monetary awards were granted to the plaintiff (see above).